San Jose, CA

 • Entertainment Subscriptions: The cost for entertainment subscriptions, including streaming services like Netflix, Hulu, or Amazon Prime, or memberships to local clubs or organizations, should also be considered as part of the overall cost of living.

-• Technology: Living in the world’s tech capital, San Jose residents often invest in the latest tech gadgets and have high-speed internet and comprehensive cell phone plans.
+• Technology: Living in the world’s tech capital, San Jose residents often invest in the latest gadgets and have high-speed internet and comprehensive cell phone plans.
 These costs can add up.

 • Insurance: Beyond health insurance, other types of insurance, such as car insurance, home insurance, and renters’ insurance, can be more expensive in San Jose due to the higher value of property and vehicles in the area.